Who do I contact for more information?

-Contact Peggy if you had trouble processing your membership online, or want to know if your membership form got through okay or if you have not received your membership card, Cadet Scout I.D. tag, or other membership perks.
+Contact Lonnie if you had trouble processing your membership online, or want to know if your membership form got through okay or if you have not received your membership card, Cadet Scout I.D. tag, or other membership perks.
 Membership submissions are processed once or twice a month so that a full sheet of ID card blanks can be printed at once, so please allow time for processing.

 Change of Address, Phone, Email, Dogs, etc. — Please use the membership application to change your membership information.
 The application has a check box to indicate if it’s a change of information (or renewal.)
 Other notes can be placed in the message box.
 Keeping your information current with us will help ensure you get your membership materials and you will receive a notice if your membership expires.